-Curved shading strokes are useful for shading objects with a curved surface where you want to emphasize the shape of the object.
+Curved shading strokes are useful for shading objects with a curved surface where you want to emphasize the shape of that object.

 Crosshatch Curved Stroke Shading

-Similar to the non-overlapping curved strokes the curved crosshatch stroke can be used for shading drawings of curved objects.
+Similar to the non-overlapping curved strokes curved crosshatch strokes can be used for shading drawings of curved objects.
 The advantage of curved crosshatch strokes is that they tend to look more natural.

-Smooth or blended pencil shading can be useful in certain cases where you do not want there to be a visible pencil stroke.
+Smooth or blended pencil shading can be useful in certain cases where you do not want there to be visible pencil strokes.

 Circular Stroke Shading